1woz/vegist/README.md

 - Run `yarn` in the project folder to install dependencies related to Express.

-- `cd client` and run `yarn` install dependencies related to React.
+- `cd client` and run `yarn` to install dependencies related to React.

 - Run `npm install react-router-dom` to install React Router.